ebarylko/cmpt-210/assignment-2/assignment-2.md

 Let $M$ be the event where Colonel Mustard is shot.

-Let $S$ be the event that Miss Scarlet has motive.
+Let $S$ be the event that Miss Scarlet has opportunity.

-Let $P$ be the event that Professor Plum has motive.
+Let $P$ be the event that Professor Plum has opportunity.

-Let $G$ be the event that Mr Green has motive.
+Let $G$ be the event that Mr Green has opportunity.

 $Pr(M) = Pr(M|G)Pr(G) + Pr(M|S)Pr(S) + Pr(M|P)Pr(P)$ (using the Law of Total Probability)